The woman sits across from me, eyes glistening with tears that she doesn’t allow to flow.

 We sit in comfortable silence for several minutes before we discuss her “homework” and agree on a follow-up plan to mentor her as she incrementally makes needed changes in a way that will support the work we’ve done together.

-NOTE: An herbal cleansing bath is one of the most beautiful, healing, and powerful ways to experience emotional release.
-Follow this link for detailed instructions on a curanderismo cleansing ritual that you can perform at the next full moon: https://www.curanderismo.org/blog
+An herbal cleansing bath is one of the most beautiful, healing, and powerful ways to experience emotional release.
+You are invited to follow this link for detailed instructions on a Curanderismo cleansing bath ritual that you can perform at the next full moon.

 Learn More About the Author

-Grace Alvarez Sesma is a curandera and cultural educator of Kumiai and Yaqui heritage, born in Mexico.
-Through her curanderismo clinical practice she encourages a thoughtful blending of traditional Indigenous practices with conventional medical interventions as appropriate, in order to address the whole person: body, emotions, mind, relationships, and spirit.
+Grace Alvarez Sesma is a Curandera and cultural educator of Yaqui and Native Baja California heritage, born in Mexico.
+Through her Curanderismo healing practice she encourages a thoughtful blending of traditional Indigenous practices with conventional medical interventions as appropriate, in order to address the whole person: body, emotions, mind, relationships, and spirit.